Spartan-71/AutoCommitt/README.md

 # AutoCommit

-AutoCommit is a local CLI tool that generates concise commit messages by analyzing `git diff` output using AI models like Ollama's Llama.
+AutoCommit is a CLI tool that locally creates concise commit messages by analyzing code changes with AI models such as Ollama's Llama.

 ## Features

 - **Local AI-Powered**: Generates commit messages locally without external dependencies.
+- **Editable Commit Messages**: Generated commit messages can be reviewed and edited as needed.
 - **Secure & Offline**: Operates entirely on your system, ensuring data privacy.
 - **Easy Integration**: Simple command-line tool to streamline your commit process.

+## Status

+This tool is currently under development.
+Stay tuned for updates!

 ## Installation